Kitch-iti-kipi: Raft

 A self-operated observation raft guides park visitors to vantage points overlooking the underwater features.
 This raft is on a cable that is pulled across the spring pool by park visitors or by a park employee.
 There are viewing windows where visitors can see the fast-flowing spring.
 Visitors can look over the side of the raft for viewing as well.
-The Michigan Department of Natural Resources and Michigan's Civilian Conservation Corps constructed the raft, dock, concession stand, and ranger's quarters in 2003.
+The Civilian Conservation Corps constructed the raft, dock, concession stand and ranger's quarters with other groups that participated.
+In 2003, the Michigan Department of Natural Resources and Michigan Civilian Conservation Corps members built a new walkway, covered raft, and dock, and put up interpretive displays.